 Some fables and stories have been popular through the ages and are enjoyed by children.
 So, we have brought the story of Eklavya for kids to help your child learn something new.
 If you have a bedtime storytelling routine with your little one, this story can be a good choice to keep your child engaged and intrigued.
 These stories make learning about Indian stories and culture fun and interesting.
 It can be suitable if you want your child to develop their reading habit or add to their extensive collection.
-So, read on to learn more about this story and help your child become acquainted with Indian mythology.
+So, read on to learn more about this story and help your child become acquainted with Indian mythology and the moral lessons it carries.

 Almost five thousand years ago, in the country of India, there was a boy whose name was Eklavya.
 His father was the tribal chief of the kingdom of Hastinapura.
 Eklavya was a very brave boy and was always honest and fair.
 Even though everyone who knew loved him, he was not a happy boy.